// archives

 Planning Board approves Mills Market

 Aug.
 15. By Dave Vieser.
 The Cornelius Planning Board unanimously approved Mills Market, a 250,000-square-foot mixed-use project planned for downtown Cornelius.
-The approval last night comes with conditions, most of which are standard rezoning issues.
-The project is on a prime parcel: 2.3 acres on the south side of Catawba Avenue, just east of Meridian, […]
+The approval last night comes with conditions, most of […]